Skip to main content

 When Instagram Is the Wrong Choice

-- B2B services.
-If your clients are other businesses, LinkedIn is almost certainly a better investment.
+• B2B services.
+If your clients are other businesses, LinkedIn is almost certainly a better investment than Instagram ads.
 See our Facebook ads guide for paid alternatives

-- Products that don't photograph well.
-Software, technical components, abstract services β if you can't make it visually interesting, you'll struggle to create content that resonates
+• Products that don’t photograph well.
+Software, technical components, abstract services - if you can’t make it visually interesting, you’ll struggle to create content that resonates with the Instagram community

-Does that mean you should ignore Instagram completely if you fall into these categories?
+Does that mean ignoring Instagram completely?
 Not necessarily.
-A minimal presence (posting once a week, keeping your bio current) acts as social proof when potential customers search for you.
-But don't make it your primary marketing channel.
+A minimal Instagram presence - posting once a week, keeping your bio current - acts as social proof when potential customers search for you.
+Just don’t make it your primary channel.

 How Should Local Businesses Use Instagram Differently?

-Local businesses have an advantage that national brands don't: geographic specificity.
+Local businesses have an advantage that national brands don’t: geographic specificity.
+The marketing strategies that work for a multi-location chain rarely translate to a single-shop Instagram presence, and that is good news - your local approach can be lighter and far less expensive.
 With 35.1 million UK Instagram users (NapoleonCat, 2025), even a fraction of nearby users represents a significant potential customer base.
 The trick is making your content findable by people in your area.

-Tag your location on every single post.
+Tag your location on every post.
 Use local hashtags as your primary tags.
-Feature recognisable local landmarks, streets, and events in your imagery.
-If you're a restaurant in Cornwall, post about the local food festival you're attending, the farm two miles away where you source your produce, the sunset view from your terrace.
+Feature recognisable landmarks, streets, and events.
+If you’re a restaurant in Cornwall, post about the local food festival, the farm two miles away where you source produce, the sunset view from your terrace.

-Engage with other local accounts actively.
-When the local newspaper, tourist board, or complementary business posts something, leave a genuine comment.
-This isn't just networking β it puts your profile name in front of a geographically relevant audience.
-In areas like Cornwall where the business community is tight-knit, this word-of-mouth effect compounds quickly.
+Engage actively with local accounts.
+When the newspaper, tourist board, or complementary business posts, leave a genuine comment.
+This puts your name in front of a geographically relevant audience.
+In Cornwall’s tight-knit business community, the effect compounds quickly.

 Getting Started: Your First 30 Days